eformat/quarkus-keycloak/README.md

 In Quarkus, Keycloak is responsible for managing the roles and deciding who can access which routes.
 See the Keycloak `backend-serivce` client `Authorizations` tab for policy and permission details.
 The server side extension fetches resources on-demand from Keycloak where their URI are used to map the resources in your application that should be protected.

+There is no SSL configured (this is on purpose to keep auth code clear).

 ![images/ui-keycloak.png](images/ui-keycloak.png)

 ## Running the demo locally